 The IoT sector is the primary target for hackers looking to access users’ sensitive data.
 In 2023, the number of connected devices is predicted to increase to more than 14.4 billion.
 IoT Analytics claims that by 2025, there will be more than 27 billion gadgets online simultaneously.
 Around 12 billion devices were online by 2022, and this figure will rise to 25 billion by the end of 2030, as per the data.

-This in turn will open a wide space for the hackers to attack the compromised data security and use them for malicious purposes.
+As a result it will open a wide space for the hackers to attack the compromised data security and use them for malicious purposes.

 3. Cloud Attacks

 Cloud computing is the modern era of new technology that revolutionized the physical world of data storage.
 Businesses from large to small now utilize cloud services for storing their user-sensitive information.

 On the one hand, where adoption of it has reduced the cost and increased efficiency, it has also opened possibilities for data security breaches.

 The main reason for compromised data security is the lack of encryption, authentication, and improper configuration of the cloud setups.
 So, they need to maintain many considerations for cloud security and data protection, to keep the sensitive information intact.

 A recent case of Microsoft 2021 had made headlines, where the enterprise suffered a denial of service attack that made it almost impossible to access their cloud data service.
 In their official statement, Microsoft stated that the attack lasted for 10 mins and they were able to dodge the attack.
 “Business as usual for Azure customers despite 2.4 Tbps DDoS attack” – said Amir Dahan ( Senior Program Manager)

 Still, it gives a fact check on how even the leading companies like Microsoft that practices strict cybersecurity protocols face cloud attack.
 In light of this, even small firms and professionals who use cloud setups are not-at-all exempted from these attacks.